 Feel new-found confidence after completing epic climbs

-Marvel at the sublime views of the Rockies frozen structures and dramatic landscapes
+Sublime views of the Rockies frozen structures

 Push your ice climbing skills to a whole new level in some of Canada’s most breathtaking ice climbing spots!
 Work on more advanced climbing movements and techniques and experience a boost of confidence upon conquering some amazing frozen structures.
 Discover the quality ice in the Bow Valley, Kananaskis, and Ghost River area and immerse yourself in Canada’s jaw-dropping scenery all around you.